-For transactions valued at over £173,934 (£4,348,350 for works) an EC procurement directive must be complied with.
+For transactions valued at over £189,330 for goods/services and £4,733,252 for works (or relevant threshold published at the time under EU rules) an EC procurement directive must be complied with.
 Under EC Directives, the contract may be tendered under the Open, Restricted or, in exceptional circumstances, the Negotiated procedure.
 These are essentially the same as the procedures for category C transactions but with additional formalities.
 The EC Directives are very detailed and consequently, advice should be sought from the Procurement Team prior to the start of the procurement process.
-For each contract, usually, a Contract Notice must be published in the

-Supplement to the Official Journal of the European Union (OJEU).
+For each contract, usually, a Contract Notice must be published in the Supplement to the Official Journal of the European Union (OJEU).